LeoBernabe/fx-currency-api/README.md

 # Instructions
 ## Introduction
 * The Rest API is written in Java Spring Boot Framework, It designs to calculate the currency rate and to get the latest rates.
+## Assumptions/Considerations:
+1. Created Account in exchangeratesapi.io, used the free plan and generated access key.
+2. Since the subscription plan is free there will be a limited access to the API, like the base currency only allows EUR.
 ## Clone the public repository
 `git clone https://github.com/LeoBernabe/fx-currency-api.git`
 ## Run the project